-R-51.
+R-55.
 Neutral Arbitrator's Compensation

-- (a) Arbitrators shall be compensated at a rate consistent with the arbitrator's stated rate of compensation. - (b) If there is disagreement concerning the terms of compensation, an appropriate rate shall be established with the arbitrator by the AAA and confirmed to the parties. - (c) Any arrangement for the compensation of a neutral arbitrator shall be made through the AAA and not directly between the parties and the arbitrator.
+- (a) Arbitrators shall be compensated at a rate consistent with the arbitrator 's stated rate of compensation. - (b) If there is disagreement concerning the terms of compensation, an appropriate rate shall be established with the arbitrator by the AAA and confirmed to the parties. - (c) Any arrangement for the compensation of a neutral arbitrator shall be made through the AAA and not directly between the parties and the arbitrator.

-R-52.
+R-56.
 Deposits

-The AAA may require the parties to deposit in advance of any hearings such sums of money as it deems necessary to cover the expense of the arbitration, including the arbitrator's fee, if any, and shall render an accounting to the parties and return any unexpended balance at the conclusion of the case.
+- (a) The AAA may require the parties to deposit in advance of any hearings such sums of money as it deems necessary to cover the expense of the arbitration, including the arbitrator 's fee, if any, and shall render an accounting to the parties and return any unexpended balance at the conclusion of the case. - (b) Other than in cases where the arbitrator serves for a flat fee, deposit amounts requested will be based on estimates provided by the arbitrator.
+The arbitrator will determine the estimated amount of deposits using the information provided by the parties with respect to the complexity of each case. - (c) Upon the request of any party, the AAA shall request from the arbitrator an itemization or explanation for the arbitrator's request for deposits.